 - 1905 All Blacks – The Canterbury connection

 Rugby World Cup

-New Zealand hosted (and won) the 2011 Rugby World Cup.
-The 2019 Rugby World Cup kicks off on 20 September.
+New Zealand has hosted (and won) the Rugby World Cup in 1987 and 2011.
+The 2019 Rugby World Cup kicks off in Japan on 20 September.

 The Black Ferns, New Zealand’s women’s rugby team, has won the Women’s Rugby World Cup four times, most recently in 2010.